cdepillabout/break-time/README.md

 The X Window Title plugin checks whether or not there is an X Window with a given name and title.

-This is convenient to stop a break from occurring when you're on a video chat.
+This is convenient to stop a break from occurring when you're in a video chat.

 Currently, this plugin only checks for a few specific window names and titles.
 You can see what window names and titles are checked for in